5 Scheduling Bottlenecks

 The simplest batching strategy is static batching: collect a fixed number of requests, process them all together, and don’t start the next batch until every request in the current batch has finished generating.

 Figure 5.1 shows the results of our workload with a static batch size of 4 requests.
 Requests A through D start work at time step 4 and finish at time step 11.
 At time step 12, Request E is still waiting for three more requests to arrive, and could finish much later.
 There are obvious problems with these results.
 First, the GPU sits idle for the first four time steps even though we have requests in hand, because we don’t have a full batch yet.
 Next, Requests A, C, and D finish earlier but their batch slots sit empty.
-The GPU does no useful work for those slots while continuing to work just on Request B to complete.
-Request E is stuck in the queue even though there are free batch slots starting at time step 9.
+The GPU does no useful work for those slots while continuing to work only on Request B until it completes.
+Meanwhile, Request E is stuck in the queue even though there are free batch slots starting at time step 9.
 This problem where a single slow request holds up the entire batch is known as head-of-line blocking.
 Imagine how much worse this problem would be if B were a very long request generating thousands of tokens.
-There are also issues with prefill, which are not so obvious from our simplified diagram.
-If requests have different input lengths and prefill is done with all of them at the same time (as shown here with A, B, C, and D), then the shorter inputs need to be padded to match the longest one, wasting compute on dummy tokens during prefill.
+Head-of-line blocking hurts almost all latency and utilization metrics, and it can really destroy goodput.

-Static batching works fine for offline workloads where all inputs and outputs have uniform length – say, scoring a dataset of fixed-length classification examples.
+Static batching works fine for offline workloads where all inputs and outputs have uniform length — say, scoring a dataset of fixed-length classification examples.
 Having the entire dataset available at the beginning, instead of dealing with unknown arrival times, makes scheduling much easier.
-For anything with variable-length inputs, variable-length outputs, and stochastic arrival time, which is the common case in online LLM generation, it wastes too many GPU cycles.
+For anything with variable-length inputs, variable-length outputs, and stochastic arrival times, which is the common case in online LLM generation, it wastes too many GPU cycles.

 Dynamic batching

 Figure 5.2 shows the results of dynamic batching on the sample workload in Table 5.1 for a maximum batch size of 4 and a timeout of 2 time steps.
-Now, the first batch starts at time step 2 and finishes requests A, B, and C by time step 9.
+Under dynamic batching, the first batch starts at time step 2 and finishes requests A, B, and C by time step 9.
 Requests D and E start immediately after Batch 1 finishes.
 These two requests start at time step 10 and finish at time step 15.
 Compared to static batching, we have reduced the amount of waiting before Batch 1 starts.
 But it still has the same fundamental problem as static batching during decode: the batch doesn’t complete until the last request finishes generating.
-Short-output requests leave batch slots that sit idle while they wait for long-output requests to wrap up, so a really long Request B still wastes a lot of GPU capacity.
+Short-output requests leave batch slots that sit idle while they wait for long-output requests to wrap up, so a really long Request B still wastes a lot of GPU capacity, lowering MFU.
 In our example, requests D and E stay queued until time step 10 even though the GPU has capacity starting at time step 7.

 Continuous batching

-The breakthrough that modern serving systems are built on is continuous batching, also called in-flight batching, introduced by Orca (Yu et al. 2022).
+One breakthrough that modern serving systems are built on is continuous batching, also called in-flight batching, introduced by Orca (Yu et al. 2022).
 The key insight is to operate at the granularity of individual decode iterations rather than complete requests.

 Continuous batching requires the serving system to manage per-request state (KV cache, position counters, stop conditions) independently for each slot, and to handle the bookkeeping of inserting and removing requests mid-generation.
 This is more complex than static batching but is well worth the implementation effort for any production system.